-- In the case of martyrdom, we feel a constant need to blame others for our own misfortune, as though we never had a will of our own.
+- With martyrdom, we feel a constant need to blame others for our own actions, as though we have no will of our own, or no other choice.
 “Don’t blame me for what I do.
 It’s all your fault.”
 Responsibility always lies elsewhere.

-Greed and self-destruction are both about our personal relationship to life.
-In both cases, there is an underlying feeling about ourselves that prevents us from ever feeling OK in life.
+Greed and self-destruction are both about our personal existence and relationship to life.
+In both cases, there is a mindset that prevents us from ever feeling OK in life.

-- In the case of self-destruction, our very presence is already more than enough.
-There is a constant inner turmoil that makes us want to get away from ourselves: “Life will never be OK until I end it all.”
+- With self-destruction, our very existence is increasingly intolerable: “Life will never be OK until I end it all.”
+There is a constant inner turmoil that makes us want to get away from ourselves.

 Arrogance and self-deprecation are both about controlling how we are perceived, or at least how we imagine we are perceived.
 The thought behind them is something like, “Who I really am will never be satisfactory in the eyes of others.
 So no-one must ever see the real me.”

 We all have, within us, elements of all seven of these negative patterns.
 It goes with the human condition.
 And we can be influenced by any of them from time to time.
 But whichever one of these patterns is always subconsciously pulling your strings, that is your chief feature, your primary obstacle, your Achille’s heel.